JeromeSchweitzer/unicorn_pHAT/README.md

 Inspired by Frederick Vandenbosch's project: https://www.instructables.com/Pi-Zero-Binary-Clock/.

 This project differs from Vandenbosch's in that the column colors indicate the days of the week that have a chance of rain.
 This is done by calling OpenWeatherMap's (OWM) forecasting in `forecasting.py`.
 Pixels colors are also changed upon incoming ssh connections to the pi.
 Finally, I have implemented functions in `message.py` that roll messages in 3x4 pixeled characters across the pHAT. `message.py` is useful for greetings and error messages across the hat, especially when working without a monitor.
+For example, shorting GPIO pins 15 and 17 calls `send_message` with the pi's IP address.

 ### Notes:
 Run the entire binary clock program with: `sudo -E python3 bc.py` - `unicornhat` requires root permissions and `geocoder` needs persisted environment variables (hence the `sudo` and `-E`, respectively).